BYRIO/krita-webdoc-zh/user_manual/layers_and_masks.rst

 These features save time and also help artists in maintaining the file with a layer stack which will be easy to understand for others who work on the same file.
-In addition to this layers and groups can both be labelled and filtered by colors, thus helping the artists to visually differentiate them.
+In addition to these layers and groups can both be labeled and filtered by colors, thus helping the artists to visually differentiate them.

 To assign a color label to your layer or layer group you have to right